36 people are interested

 Our mission at Adam's House is to provide peer support and grief education to bereaved children and their families.
 We provide an environment for children to share their experiences so that no child grieves in isolation.
 Responsibilities listed below.
 Past board experience a plus but not required.

-Board President role:
+Board Member role:

 Interested parties would assist us in spreading the word about our mission.
 Directors would be expected to engage in fundraising activities, set policies, attend meetings, guide and share expertise that could benefit our organization.